f5devcentral/f5-big-iq-lab/docs/class1/module2/lab10.rst

 4. Use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP.
    Replace IP address in the URL with ``10.1.1.8`` instead of ``10.1.1.4``.
    The method and URL used will be ``POST https://10.1.1.8/mgmt/shared/appsvcs/declare``.
-   Copy/Paste the AS3 declaration from the validator to the body under the call using the REST client VS code extension.
+   Copy/Paste the AS3 declaration to the body under the call using the REST client VS code extension.

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.